CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 Normally when you send an email to MailerQ using SMTP, you will first have to authenticate before MailerQ accepts the message.
-However, sometimes you will want emails sent to certain (local) email addresses to be accepted without authenticationbefore placing them into the `rabbitmq-local` queue.
+However, sometimes you will want emails sent to certain (local) email addresses to be accepted without authentication before placing them into the `rabbitmq-local` queue.
 These can be set in the [MailerQ management console](management-console).

 When MailerQ recognizes these messages, it will move them to the `rabbitmq-local`